awsdocs/aws-iot-sitewise-user-guide/doc_source/config-opcua-source-console.md

    1. For **Greengrass stream name**, enter the exact name of your AWS IoT Greengrass stream\.
 **Note**
  You can use a stream that you've already created, or you can create a new AWS IoT Greengrass stream to export your data\.
 If you want to use an existing stream, you must enter the exact name of the stream or a new stream will be created\.
-For more information about working with AWS IoT Greengrass streams, see [Manage data streams](https://docs.aws.amazon.com/greengrass/latest/developerguide/stream-manager.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information about working with AWS IoT Greengrass streams, see [Manage data streams](https://docs.aws.amazon.com/greengrass/latest/developerguide/stream-manager.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

 1. Choose **Add source**\.